MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

 A step-by-step walkthrough with more detailed descriptions is provided below this code block.

 >[!IMPORTANT]
 >This full example uses the local 'admin' account for authentication.
-You should use the credentials and [authentication method](#python-auth) configured by your administrator.
+Use the credentials and [authentication method](#python-auth) configured by your administrator.

 ```python
 ##################################################